matrix-org/matrix-spec-proposals/proposals/4018-reliable-call-membership.md

 While this feature is in development, the endpoints `PUT/DELETE /_matrix/client/v3/rooms/{roomId}/calls/{callId}/member` should instead be exposed as
-`PUT/DELETE /_matrix/client/unstable/town.robin.mscXXXX/rooms/{roomId}/calls/{callId}/member`.
+`PUT/DELETE /_matrix/client/unstable/town.robin.msc4018/rooms/{roomId}/calls/{callId}/member`.

 ### While the MSC is unstable

-During this period, to detect server support clients should check for the presence of the `town.robin.mscXXXX` flag in `unstable_features` on `/versions`.
+During this period, to detect server support clients should check for the presence of the `town.robin.msc4018` flag in `unstable_features` on `/versions`.
 Servers are also required to use the unstable prefixes (see [unstable prefix](#unstable-prefix)) during this time.

 ### Once the MSC is merged but not in a spec version

-Once this MSC is merged, but is not yet part of the spec, clients should rely on the presence of the `town.robin.mscXXXX.stable` flag in `unstable_features` to determine server support.
+Once this MSC is merged, but is not yet part of the spec, clients should rely on the presence of the `town.robin.msc4018.stable` flag in `unstable_features` to determine server support.
 If the flag is present, clients may use the stable prefixes.

 ### Once the MSC is in a spec version

 Once this MSC becomes a part of a spec version, clients should rely on the presence of the spec version that supports the MSC, in `versions` on `/versions`, to determine support.
-Servers are encouraged to keep the `town.robin.mscXXXX.stable` flag around for a reasonable amount of time to help smooth over the transition for clients.
+Servers are encouraged to keep the `town.robin.msc4018.stable` flag around for a reasonable amount of time to help smooth over the transition for clients.
 "Reasonable" is intentionally left as an implementation detail, however the MSC process currently recommends *at most* 2 months from the date of spec release.